objcio/articles/2014-07-08-sandbox-scripting.md

 In the code below, the event descriptors that we created above have not changed.
 The only thing that's different is how they're run: you'll be using an `NSUserAppleScriptTask` instead of `NSAppleScript`.

 Presumably, you'll be using these script tasks frequently.
-The documentation warns that `NSUserAppleScriptTask` "should be invoked no more than once for a given instance of the class" so it's a good idea to write a factory method that creates them as needed:
+The documentation warns that `NSUserAppleScriptTask` "should be invoked no more than once for a given instance of the class," so it's a good idea to write a factory method that creates these tasks as needed:

 	- (NSUserAppleScriptTask *)automationScriptTask
 	{